*Originally posted on April 7th, 2017. Updated on June 28th, 2018.

 – Jeff Bezos, CEO and Founder of Amazon

-Price monitoring allows you to identify anyone ignoring the minimum advertised price (MAP).
+Competitive price monitoring allows you to identify businesses ignoring the minimum advertised price (MAP).
 This would give them an unfair advantage over the competition (that’s you).

 You can find optimal price points based on both real-time and historical data for yourself and your competition, giving you a 360-degree picture of the market and everything inside it.